MordechaiHadad/bob/README.md

 - `bob use |nightly|stable|<version-string>|<commit-hash>|`

+`--no-install` flag will prevent bob from auto invoking install command when using `use`

-Switch to the specified version, will auto-invoke install command if the version is not installed already.
+Switch to the specified version, by default will auto-invoke install command if the version is not installed already

 ---